maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 $hash(d)$ hashes the data $d$ and
 $enc(d, k)$ encrypts data $d$ using the key $k$.

 $hash$ and $enc$ are and example randomly chosen cryptographic functions for this trace.
-One could imagine to chain arbitrary functions together in order to create arbitrary TLS messages.
+One could imagine chaining arbitrary functions together in order to create arbitrary TLS messages.

-In reality some variables can be compromised but certain security properties would still hold.
+In reality some variables can be compromised, but certain security properties would still hold.
 That means it would be interesting to see what an attacker does if secrets are compromised.

 **Honest agents** are able to send message to the attacker, e.g. when the attacker is eavesdropping.
 They are also able to receive messages of the attacker.
 Honest agents in our fuzzer usually use the PUT like OpenSSL.
 Their implementation tries to follow the RFC spec.
 Let's extend the previous trace by appending steps:

 $$ t_2 = (...t_1, \text{Expect\<ClientHello\>}(a_2)) $$

 where
-$...t_1$ spreads the previous trace $t_1$ and places the previous steps into $t_2$ amd
+$...t_1$ spreads the previous trace $t_1$ and places the previous steps into $t_2$ and
 $\text{Expect\<ClientHello\>}(c)$ expects that $c$ receives a message of type $\text{ClientHello}$.
 If $c$ is the PUT, like OpenSSL then it would parse the received message, collection received variables and then send out the next message like a $\text{ServerHello}.